Start with Lunch

 You will be able to invite participants into authentic conversation and experiential learning surrounding the breaking down of stigma and silence around addiction issues.

 Students will earn Certification and access to use a practical, engaging Addiction Awareness ‘Lunch & Learn’ Presentation and related materials.
-The course content is presented in two parts:
+The course content is presented in three parts:

 1. Addiction Awareness